src-run/vermicious-console-io-library/README.md

-This package represents a single project within a [large collection](https://src.run/go/explore) of open-source code released under the "SR" namespace, comprised of many framework-agnostic libraries, a collection of Symfony bundles, as well as some one--off releases.
+This package represents a single project within a [large collection](https://src.run/go/explore) of open-source code released under the "SR" namespace, comprised of many framework-agnostic libraries, a collection of Symfony bundles, as well as some one-off releases.
 This project is authored and maintained by:

 - [Rob Frawley 2nd](https://src.run/rmf)
 - [Collaborators](https://src.run/vermicious-console-io-library/github_collaborators).